 british special forces

-The Lynx AH.7 attack/utility helicopter is operated by the Fleet Air Arm (FAA) as part of the Commando Helicopter Force (CHF) and by the Army Air Corps (AAC), including 657 Squadron AAC of the Joint Special Forces Aviation Wing (JSFAW).
+The Lynx AH7 attack/utility helicopter was operated by the Army Air Corps (AAC), including 657 Squadron AAC of the Joint Special Forces Aviation Wing (JSFAW).
+It was also used by 647 Naval Air Squadron of the Royal Navy's Commando Helicopter Force (CHF).

-Lynx AH.7s are fitted with a suite of defensive countermeasures consisting of:
+Lynx AH7s were fitted with a suite of defensive countermeasures consisting of:

 • AN/ALQ-144 Infrared Jammer